DuoConsulting/duo-blt/README.md

     `$ npm run watch`

-1. Periodically you should re-sync to Pantheon to pick up the latest changes there.
-Run these commands to synchronize, keep in mind **this will blow away any existing test content** you have installed to your local Drupal instance.
+1. Periodically you should pull from Pantheon to pick up the latest changes there.
+Run these commands to pull, keeping in mind **this will blow away any existing test content** you have installed to your local Drupal instance.

     `$ git checkout master`

     `$ git pull origin master`

-    `$ fin sync dev`
+    `$ fin pull db`

-    OR
+    You can also pull files:

-    `$ fin sync dev --include-files` to include files from remote.
+    `$ fin pull files`

 ## Updating Drupal